MorpheusAIs/Morpheus/Yellowstone Compute Model Russian.md

 7) User sends Query ([LLM],[prompt]) to Provider
 8) Provider computes Query, sends Result to User
 9) User reports Time [milliseconds] between Step 4 & 5, [Tokens] delivered, and Pass/Fail to Router
-10) Router instructs Compute Contract to credit Provider with MOR if [milliseconds] per [oken] is no worse than X% below mean of past Z queries for that [LLM] and if User reported [Pass].
+10) Router instructs Compute Contract to credit Provider with MOR if [milliseconds] per [Token] is no worse than X% below mean of past Z queries for that [LLM] and if User reported [Pass].
 (11) (Some time later) Provider requests payment of MOR from Compute Contract and Compute Contract sends MOR payment if valid (first blockchain TX so far, can be batched).

 ![ComputeContractImage2](https://github.com/MorpheusAIs/Morpheus/assets/1563345/e66ea20c-9851-4f9e-9caa-66c6d798c462)

 ## Outcome
-* User received fast Result for her Query, and paid nothing (this will lead to amazing UX and thus adoption).
-Solves Goal 1.
+* User received fast Result for her Query, and paid nothing (this will lead to amazing UX and thus adoption). **Solves Goal 1.**
-* Compute Contract paid for Compute through a competitive bidding process, and a check for quality/satisfaction from the User who ordered it.
-Solves Goal 2.
+* Compute Contract paid for Compute through a competitive bidding process, and a check for quality/satisfaction from the User who ordered it. **Solves Goal 2.**
 * Provider received money (MOR) from Compute Contract so long as response was fast enough.
 Provider received exactly what she asked for to provide the compute.
-If her ask is too high, others will bid lower, thus the system is efficient and will drive down Provider prices toward the cost of base electricity.
-Solves Goal 3
+If her ask is too high, others will bid lower, thus the system is efficient and will drive down Provider prices toward the cost of base electricity.  **Solves Goal 3**
-* Number of on-chain transactions was minimized (many thousands of Queries can flow without a single on-chain TX).
-Solves Goal 4
+* Number of on-chain transactions was minimized (many thousands of Queries can flow without a single on-chain TX). **Solves Goal 4**
-* The ability to get fast, free compute drives the demand for MOR tokens to be held by Users.
-Solves Goal 5
+* The ability to get fast, free compute drives the demand for MOR tokens to be held by Users. **Solves Goal 5**
 * Step 6 & 7 provide reasonable privacy (Query never touches the Router, nor does Result).
 Providers are selected somewhat randomly, and never know identity of User other than IP address.
 Better privacy can be later achieved with TOR + FHE
 * MOR balance was reduced from Compute Contract.
 Contract will be solvent so long as MOR paid < MOR earned per period from emissions.
 * If User sends an RFC which exceeds User’s UserMax, the Router will reject the request.